Math modelling major

 Organisation: Lectures (18h)

-Evaluation: final written exam
+Evaluation: continuous monitoring and final exam

 Organisation: Lectures (14h), TP (16h)